-I always ask readers to share their favorite programs and tips with everyone and James has a suggestion:
+I always ask readers to share their favorite programs and tips with everyone and this service has been shared by readers before but it’s worth mentioning again.

 “Have you ever tried or used Belarc Advisor?
 It is a totally FREE program for non–commercial use and I have been using it for several years now.
 One click on the desktop icon and you have a ton of information at your fingertips without having to use a half dozen or more click/searches to find out all kinds of info on your system.
 Program/App usage, if the latest MS Patch/update has actually been installed on your system, reported RAM on your system, what is physically attached to your system, serial #’s of programs/apps and so much more.
 It is easy to read, even for a novice and it is so much faster to check if the latest update has been installed on your system.
 I do a PDF print once a week as a backup reference to use to see apps/programs that I may have installed and don’t use anymore to help keep my system clean of clutter/unused programs etc. Give it a test drive and see what you think!”